mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 # Migration from v5 to v6

-<p class="description">This guide describes the changes needed to migrate from v5 to v6.</p>
+<p class="description">This guide describes the changes needed to migrate the data grid from v5 to v6.</p>

 ## Start using the alpha release